Read time: 5 mins

 However, there are definitely better alternative energy sources, such as lentils, pearl barley and quinoa.

+At Butternut Box, we include lentils in a lot of our meals, such as Beef It Up, Chicken You Out, Wham Bam Lamb, Salmon To Love and Plant Get Enough.
 However, we also have meals that do not use lentils as part of their ingredients, instead opting for alternative energy sources such as quinoa and pearl barley.
 These can be found in our Pork Of The Town and Tuck In Chicken meals.

 We only use the best-quality ingredients in our meals.
-As well as 60% human-grade meat, vegetables form the basis for our recipes, alongside things like lentils and pearl barley.
+As well as 60% human-quality meat, vegetables form the basis for our recipes, alongside things like lentils and pearl barley.
 Because we believe dogs deserve better.

 You don’t have to worry about guesswork either, we use the perfect balance of ingredients in our meals to ensure that they are nutritionally-complete, providing your dog with all the nutrients that they need to thrive.